dowenberghmark/FPGA-SHA256/README.md

 ```
 # recommended to set up a virtualenv to avoid polluting your system with pip
+# first install virtualenv with your package manager, then
 virtualenv venv
 source venv/bin/activate
 # run linting commands, e.g. cpplint, pep8